 One of the first decisions you’ll face when building a site for your business is whether you want to use a website builder or a content management system.
+In this article, we'll compare Weebly vs. WordPress, two of the best representatives for each option.

-A website builder like Weebly will provide everything you need to launch a site, from website building tools to hosting, domain registration, SSL certification, templates, and support.
+A website builder like Weebly will provide everything you need to launch a site, from website-building tools to hosting, domain registration, SSL certification, templates, and support.
 In exchange for this ease of use, you’ll have to give up some control over your site.
 You can’t drag and drop elements anywhere on your posts and pages.
 You can’t edit parts of the underlying source code.
 You can’t pick a third-party hosting provider.

 Weebly vs. WordPress